-Sam touches the track where the Pod drive is mangling her torso in the gears and turns her head toward Merc.
+Sam glances at her waist, touches the track where the Pod drive is mangling her torso in the gears, and tips her head toward Merc.

-Marisa snaps, “Turn on David’s mic and zoom in on them.”
+Marisa snaps at her technical team.
+“Turn on David’s mic and zoom in on them.”

 Sam’s voice is weak. “… stuck.
 Help me, Merc.”

-Merc screams, “I can’t reach you.”
-He turns to David, “Help me reach her.”
+He screams to her.
+“I can’t reach you.”
+He turns to David.
+Tears soak his face.
+“Help me reach her.”

 “I can’t, Merc.
-Too dangerous.
-Rescue equipment’s close.”
+Too dangerous, but rescue equipment’s close.”

 “We can’t wait.
 She’s dying.
 Do something.”

 “I know, Merc.
-We’re working as fast as we can.”
-David yells out of the opening, “Sam, help is almost here.
+We can’t work any faster.”
+David yells through the opening, “Sam, help is almost here.
 Hang on.”

-Merc yells, “Sam, focus on me.
+Merc leans over the edge.
+“Baby, focus on me.
 Help is coming.”

-Sam pinches her eyes tight.
+She pinches her eyes tight.
 Her face twists into another silent scream.
-Her gaze focuses into Merc’s eyes.
-She seems to plead for release from her pain.
+Her gaze narrows into Merc’s eyes.
+She appears to plead for release from her pain.
 A moment passes.
-Her eyes close and her face relaxes.
+Her eyes close, and her face relaxes.
 The agony of her disembowelment fades behind shock’s isolating facade.
 Blood dribbling from her shoe tips separates into droplets while falling to the ground.
 She opens her eyes.
-The stress lines in her face fade as her eyes linger on Merc, unconcerned.
-Her face becomes soft and beautiful.
+The stress lines in her face fade as her eyes focus on Merc.
+Unconcerned, her face softens and again becomes beautiful.

-Sam’s focus relaxes.
+Sam’s gaze relaxes.
 A moment passes.
 Her eyes roll upward, her head nods and blood flows from her mouth.
 She gurgles as she exhales one final time.

-Merc balances at the edge, staring a moment in disbelief before screaming, “Sam… Samantha… SAMANTHA!”
+Merc balances at the edge, staring a moment before screaming to his mutilated wife.
+“Sam… Samantha… SAMANTHA!”

 “Merc.
 Come back.”
 David stands with his arms held out, palms up.
 “Merc, I’m sorry.”

 Merc pushes him away.
 “No, David, no way.
 All you care about is saving your precious Pod.”

 Turbines whine outside the opening.
-Sam’s clothing flaps in the sudden downward wind.
+Sam’s clothing flaps in the sudden downward blast.

 “Marisa, what do you see happening?”

 “I see the same as you, Brice.
 An apparent malfunction with Mr. Bank’s demonstration caused the onboard engineer to suffer a fatal injury.”